STREET WORK: MONTREAL

-This course will balance viewing the work of great 20th century street photographers including many Canadian photographers as well as critiques of student's work along with weekly assignments.
-Class exercises will concentrate on improving one’s seeing and the recognition of potential of any given subject.
-One will be introduced to the simplicity of using one lens, where pre-visualization of one's subject and their surroundings becomes a faster response.
+STREET WORK: MONTREAL will encourage students to concentrate on improving their seeing and the recognition of potential in any given subject.
+Students will be introduced to the simplicity of using one lens, where pre-visualization of one's subject and their surroundings becomes a faster response.
 A wide range of issues of photographing people in an uncontrolled environment will be discussed, including ethics and the law.
 Beyond photographing people on the street, the photographing of urban landscapes both in the day and night will be included in the class.

-The majority of the classes will be held in Ottawa; one weekend the class will share transportation to photograph in Montreal.
 This excursion will highlight how new destinations challenge and motivate street photographers.
 We will photograph along Saint Catherine through China Town to the Old Port.
 As students photograph, the instructor will view their photographs and give helpful suggestions in their search.
-The goal of this course is that you become a stronger photographer of people and the urban landscape and recognize the selective steps of creating a personal style.

 The work of Henri-Cartier Bresson motivated David Barbour to become a street and travel photographer.
 Highlights to his career include a World Press Award for a photograph he took in Egypt and a Mid-Career Canada Council Grant to continue his work in Havana, Cuba.
 Please visit his website to view his work.

 Transportation to and accommodation in Montréal is not included in the cost of the course; students will be encouraged to share rides to Montréal but may also find their own way into the city via bus, train or car.
 Train is recommended due to construction in the city.
 Students are responsible to find their own accommodation on Friday and Saturday night.